CCPA Rulemaking - Cybersecurity Audits

 b.
 What processes have businesses or organizations implemented to complete or comply with these cybersecurity audits, assessments, evaluations, or best practices that could also assist with compliance with CCPA’s cybersecurity audit requirements? c.
 What gaps or weaknesses exist in these cybersecurity audits, assessments, evaluations, or best practices?
 What is the impact of these gaps or weaknesses on consumers? d.
 What gaps or weaknesses exist in businesses or organizations’ completion of or compliance processes with these cybersecurity audits, assessments, evaluations, or best practices?
 What is the impact of these gaps or weaknesses on consumers?

-2.b., 2.c. and 2.d.
-Current cybersecurity audits, assessments, evaluations, or best practices in the US
+Current cybersecurity audits, assessments, evaluations, or best

-include responding to self-assessment questionnaires from other businesses,
+self-assessment questionnaires from other businesses,

-and third-party certifications such as SOC2, PCI-DSS, HITRUST, FedRAMP, and ISO.
+certifications such as SOC2, PCI-DSS, HITRUST, FedRAMP, and ISO.

-Consumers do not have access to this information, which is both a gap and a weakness which impacts consumers and businesses
+access to this information, which is both a gap and a weakness which

-by eroding public trust that laws are being fairly and effectively enforced.
+that laws are being fairly and effectively enforced.

 Comment 4, I. Cybersecurity Audits; Question 2 (e), and Question 3: